22009150/timetable/README.md

 RESULT

-The program for creating slot timetable is completed successfully
+The program for creating slot timetable is completed successfully.